 Read the labels is my advice; make sure you choose the 100% whole grain option, if it's available, because the food industry cheats, using terms like multigrain and add various colourants to make the it look darker and more natural.

-Home bake bread flour is the only worthwhile option in my opinion if you get 100% wholemeal; with all the lignans, vitamin E and minerals, especially iron and calcium, it's very healthy.
+Home bake bread flour is the only worthwhile option in my opinion if you want 100% wholemeal; with all the lignans, vitamin E and minerals, especially iron and calcium, it's very healthy.

 I'm sure you can see which of these is the real McCoy; it's from our grinder; that below is from the lying miller who on the packet describes it as wholemeal.